GiulioSun/UniqueKmerSequence/README.md

 7.Find the k-mers of the two samples

-8.k-mers counts
+8.k-mers counts of the two samples

-9.We perform a join to find normal sequences in wild-type and mutated sequences
+9.Perform a join to find normal sequences in wild-type and mutated regions of reference genome

 10.Calculation of the median of wild-type and mutant counts for each mutation (the median was calculated for the normal sample and for the tumor sample)

-11.Calculation of the test binomial test to validate the mutation
+11.Binomial test to validate the mutations

 12.Data are reported on neo4j